iahmadgad/calculator-java/README.md

 # SimpleCalculator.Java
-This is a Simple Calculator that made by Java
+A Simple Calculator made by Java